TheEightBot/enterprise-application-patterns-using-maui/validation.md

 }

-The RoutingEffect class represents a platform-independent effect that wraps an inner effect that\'s platform-specific.
+The RoutingEffect class represents a platform-independent effect that wraps an inner effect that's platform-specific.
 This simplifies the effect removal process, since there is no compile-time access to the type information for a platform-specific effect.
-The EntryLineColorEffect calls the base class constructor, passing in a parameter consisting of a concatenation of the resolution group name, and the unique ID that\'s specified on each platform-specific effect class.
+The EntryLineColorEffect calls the base class constructor, passing in a parameter consisting of a concatenation of the resolution group name, and the unique ID that's specified on each platform-specific effect class.

 The following code example shows the